Netflix/metaflow-docs/docs/production/coordinating-larger-metaflow-projects.md

 orchestrators](/production/scheduling-metaflow-flows/introduction) supported by
 Metaflow, i.e. AWS Step Functions, Argo Workflows, and Airflow.
-Examples below mention `step-functions` but you can replace `step-functions` with `argo-workflows` or `airflow` to get equivalent behavior on your orchestrator of choice.
+Examples below mention `step-functions` but you can replace `step-functions` with `argo-workflows` or `airflow` to get equivalent behavior on your orchestrator of choice (except the last part about event triggering, which applies only to Argo Workflows).

 :::